RedSiege/EyeWitness/README.md

 A complete usage guide which documents EyeWitness features and its typical use cases is available here - https://www.christophertruncer.com/eyewitness-usage-guide/

+### Windows
+FortyNorth Security has created a Windows client (thanks to the massive help of Matt Grandy (@Matt_Grandy_) with the stability fixes).
+All you need to do is build it locally (or check the releases), and then provide a path to a file containing the URLs you want scanned!
+EyeWitness will generate the report within your "AppData\Roaming" directory.

 ###### Supported Linux Distros:
 * Kali Linux
 * Debian 7+ (at least stable, looking into testing) (Thanks to @themightyshiv)